Insects typically inject formic acid. This can lead to blisters, inflammation, redness, swelling, pain, itching, and irritation.

 The following spiders are common in the U.S.:

-Black widows are found throughout the U.S. and are most common in warm, dry areas.
+Black widows occur throughout the U.S. and are most common in warm, dry areas.
 A black widow bite will often show fang marks and a person may experience swelling, muscle aches, and cramps in the areas surrounding the bite.

-Brown widows are prominent in southern California and are often found in buildings, cars, and vegetation.
-They are generally less aggressive than black widows but their venom is stronger.
+Brown widows are prominent in southern California and are common in buildings, cars, and vegetation.
+They are generally less aggressive than black widows, but their venom is stronger.
 Brown widow bites are relatively harmless.

 Funnel-web spiders have distinctive funnel-shaped webs that make them easy to identify.
 They are found throughout North America and are one of the deadliest spiders in the world.
-An antidote is available but needs to be administered almost immediately.
+An antidote is available, but an individual needs a dose almost immediately after the bite.

 Wolf spider (Lycosidae)

 The wolf spider is common all over the United States and is unique for not weaving webs.
 They are large and hairy, and people often mistake them for tarantulas.
-Wolf spider bites are poisonous and often very painful, but they are not lethal.
+Wolf spider bites are poisonous and often very painful.
+However, they are not lethal.

 Yellow sac (Cheiracanthium inclusum)

-Yellow sac spiders are found throughout the U.S., often indoors.
+Yellow sac spiders occur throughout the U.S., often indoors.
 Redness and swelling are the most common symptoms of a yellow sac bite.

 Brown recluse spider

-The brown recluse spider is most commonly found in the darkest parts of a house.
-It is attracted to warm and dry climates and is found primarily in the south and central areas of the United States.
+The brown recluse spider most commonly inhabits the darkest parts of a house.
+Warm and dry climates attract it, so they occur mainly in the south and central areas of the United States.
 Brown recluse spider bites are usually minor but can cause hemolysis, or the rupturing of red blood cells, in rare cases.

-The hobo spider was first discovered in Europe and can be found in various North American states.
-It is most commonly found in tight spaces and cracks, both inside and outside.
+The hobo spider first emerged in Europe and now inhabits various North American states.
+It is most common in tight spaces and cracks, both inside and outside.
 A person with a hobo spider bite will often experience redness and swelling in the affected area.